Towards a minimal example of quantum nonlocality without inputs: Quantum Nonlocality with output cardinality 3-3-3

 A first possibility would be to use the inflation method.
 Unfortunately, using it we could not prove the nonlocality of the above $3-3-3$ quantum distribution.
 Note that the inflation method is able to detect nonlocality of the original RGB4 distribution, albeit with an extremely small noise tolerance~\footnote{Elie Wolfe, private communication}.

 Instead, we move to numerical methods and use LHV-Net.
-For the noise model, we add white noise to the entangled states of Eq.~\eqref{state_RGB4} produced by each source, which now prepare Werner states
+For the noise model, we add white noise to the entangled states of Eq.~\eqref{state_RGB4} produced by each source, which now prepares Werner states

 Leaving the measurement in Eq.~\eqref{meas_RGB4} unchanged, we obtain a family of distributions $P_{Q|V}^{333}$.

 In Fig. \ref{fig:RGB4_plots}, we plot the minimal distance (see Eq. (\ref{distance_formula})) found by LHV-Net, when taking $P_{Q|V}^{333}$ for the target distribution.
 We observe that, as $V$ decreases, the minimal distance undergoes a transition around the critical visibility $V^* \approx 0.99$, demonstrating a small robustness to noise.
 Note that, for the original RGB4 distribution (with four-valued outputs), the estimated noise tolerance (also via LHV-Net) is much larger \cite{krivachy_neural_2020}.
 Hence it seems that the coarse-graining severely decreases the robustness to noise in this case.